Sayak11/Recommender-System/README.md

 # Recommender-System
-Building content based recommended systems from collected datasets.
+Building content based recommended systems from collected datasets for abilita, an e-commerce website.